Facite/Computer-Networking/chapter 1.md

 + Forwards the packet through one of its outgoing communication links (with the help of its destination address)

 ##### Internet Standards
-+ To connect devices acress the globe, need common standards.
++ To connect devices across the globe, we need common standards.
 + Internet standards are developed by the Internet Engineering Task Force (IETF)
 + Their standard documents that detail protocols are called Requests for Comments (RFCs)
 + The IEEE 802 LAN/MAN Standards Committee specifies the Ethernet and wireless WiFi standards.